Din1225/Stat_Analysis/README.md

 # Stat_Analysis
-The final report  of Statistic Analysis in NTHU course
+The Final Report  of Statistic Analysis in NTHU course